Primary Colours (The Horrors album): Release

-Primary Colours was released by XL in the US on 21 April 2009, and in the UK on 4 May 2009.
+Primary Colours was released by XL on 4 May 2009, with a livestream on the NME website a week prior.
 The album charted on the UK Albums Chart at No. 25.

 Following the album's release, the single "Who Can Say" was released on 7" vinyl.

 In 2009, it was awarded a silver certification from the Independent Music Companies Association, which indicated sales of at least 30,000 copies throughout Europe.

 Reception

-According to review aggregator website Metacritic, the record was met with "universal critical acclaim", receiving a normalised score of 82% based on 19 reviews.
+According to the review aggregator website Metacritic, the record was met with "universal critical acclaim", receiving a normalised score of 82% based on 19 reviews.

-On 21 July 2009, the album was announced as one of the 12 albums shortlisted for the year's Mercury Prize award.
-Primary Colours was named the best album of the year by NME and in 2013 they named it the 218th greatest album of all time.
+On 21 July 2009, the album was announced as one of the twelve albums shortlisted for the year's Mercury Prize award, but it ultimately lost to Speech Debelle's album, Speech Therapy.

-Fact said that the album struck "a rich vein of brawny but windswept psychedelic rock".
+Fact said that the album struck "a rich vein of brawny but windswept psychedelic rock."
+BBC Music positively compared the album to the work of My Bloody Valentine, Loop and Deutsch Amerikanische Freundschaft.

 Pitchfork emphasized the band's change in style, noting their "shoegazer makeover" and concluding that the album succeeded in "transforming gothic gloom into psychedelic drone".

-Calling the album "the triple point where goth, post-punk, and shoegaze met", AllMusic concluded: "As bold and listenable as it is, Primary Colours is occasionally scattered, giving the impression that the band is trying on different sounds for size -- although the fact that most of it works so well is actually more surprising than how different it is from their earlier work.
+Retrospectively calling the album "the triple point where goth, post-punk, and shoegaze met", AllMusic concluded: "As bold and listenable as it is, Primary Colours is occasionally scattered, giving the impression that the band is trying on different sounds for size—although the fact that most of it works so well is actually more surprising than how different it is from their earlier work".

+Accolades

+Legacy

+To celebrate the tenth anniversary of the album's release, the Horrors played the album in full at a one-off show at The Royal Albert Hall on 9 May 2019.

+In a retrospective 2019 article about the album, Loud and Quiet argued "this exploratory, psychedelic record... would act as an antiseptic to the post-Libertines landfill still dominant in 2009.
+Its role in ushering in a British psych revival has been under acknowledged, too."